Todos Santos Mexico – What To Do In One Day

 The big palapa turned out to be the El Mirador Ocean View restaurant.
 It took us about 30 minutes to walk up with a few little breaks to take in the amazing view and take pictures of it.
 All the time we were completely by ourselves!

-Walking along the beach towards the lighthouse
+Walking along the beach toward the lighthouse

 Walking up the cacti-covered hills